jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 Because SDBG auto-configures a
 <code>ClientCache</code> instance by default, you do not need to
-explicitly annotate your <code>@SpringBootApplication</code> class with SDG’s <code>@ClientCacheApplication</code> annotation.
-In fact doing so disables some of the auto-configuration, like security, applied by SBDG OOTB.
+explicitly annotate your <code>@SpringBootApplication</code> class with [spring-data-gemfire-name]’s <code>@ClientCacheApplication</code> annotation.
+In fact doing so disables some of the auto-configuration, like security, applied by [spring-boot-gemfire-name] OOTB.
 The same is true when you declare one of the [<code>@PeerCacheApplication</code>,
 <code>@CacheServerApplication</code>] annotations, which changes your
 <code>@SpringBootApplication</code> class completely, from a client to a
-server-side VMware GemFire process.
+server-side [vmware-gemfire-name] process.
 Therefore, be careful!
 See the relevant <a href="../index.html#geode-clientcache-applications">chapter</a> in the reference documentation for more details.

 #### BootGeodeSecurityServerApplication

-Spring Boot, VMware GemFire Server Application
+Spring Boot, [vmware-gemfire-name] Server Application

 ``` highlight
 @SpringBootApplication